michaelt/series/README.md

 present fusion framework is *always* faster than Data.List.
 It is also more reliable than both vector and Data.List (though vector is of course much faster where fusion succeeds.)
-But these cases are perhaps somewhat stylized.
+But these cases are perhaps somewhat stylized, and in my experience `criterion` is a bit cruel to anything that requires specialization and other optimization.
 I am also surprised so far that newtype wrapping makes the fusion rules more reliable.